Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Introduction

-Due to the scarcity of bi-temporal 3D data, existing methods for high dimensional change detection often utilize multi-source 3D data that require manual modality alignment before change detection, such as dense image matching \cite{zhang2022photogrammetric} and artificial feature selection \cite{zhang2019change, zhang2021novel}, which are time-consuming processes that risk information loss.
-In MTBIT \cite{marsocci2023inferring}, bi-temporal 2D images are employed to infer building height change, inadvertently neglecting the advantages of multimodal data, as exhaustively noted in section 2.
-Consequently, there remains a lack of exploration of change detection beyond 2D that fully leverages the potential of multimodal data.
+Due to the scarcity of bi-temporal 3D data, existing methods for high dimensional change detection often {rely on} multi-source 3D data, {requiring} manual modality alignment before change detection, such as dense image matching \cite{zhang2022photogrammetric} and artificial feature selection \cite{zhang2019change, zhang2021novel}, which are time-consuming processes that risk information loss.
+In MTBIT \cite{marsocci2023inferring}, the use of bi-temporal 2D images to infer changes in building height overlooks the benefits of multimodal data integration, as exhaustively discussed in section 2.
+Consequently, there is an ongoing gap in research on change detection beyond 2D that fully leverages the potential of multimodal data.